 There is an effective treatment for chlamydia, and it usually consists of a cocktail of antibiotics, which can be taken in one dose, or rarely more than one, for example, the treatment can last up to seven days as well, but the doctor will tell you which option is best for you.
 If infected, both you and your sexual partner have to hold back from sex until the treatment is over, otherwise, the antibiotics will not have any effect.
 Remember to take all the prescribed antibiotics, make sure that you are both treated before having sex, do not share the antibiotics with anyone, as every person’s body is different, and get tested after three months after your treatment is over.

 Spreading And Prevention

-Chlamydia can be spread by anal and vaginal sexual intercourse, during oral sex, and also from a pregnant woman to her baby.
-You can prevent getting infected and spreading it by using condoms, or abstain from sex.
+Chlamydia can be spread through anal and vaginal sexual intercourse, during oral sex, and also from a pregnant woman to her baby.
+You can prevent getting infected and spreading it by using condoms or abstain from sex.